Discipleship for the Twenty-first Century

 Relationships in general are very important in the life of the church, as surely as the members of the same body are important to each other (and this is obviously true on many levels).
 Moreover, in a more specific manner, we should understand Gospel ministry as the ministry of reconciliation, but again, this is first and foremost a reconciliation between God and sinful humanity (2 Corinthians 5) and only secondarily between humans now reconciled to God.

-Churches today spend a lot of time, energy, and resources to engage people through a strong digital (online) strategy.
-Think social media posts, live-streaming worship experiences, forums for discussion, etc. These are no replacement for a fellowship in the actual Body and Blood of Christ which unites us eternally with Christ and with the whole Assembly (Church) in both heaven and earth.
+There are simply no replacements for our fellowship (sharing) together in the actual Body and Blood of Christ which unites us eternally with Christ and with the whole Assembly (Church) in both heaven and earth.